Battle of Bazentin Ridge: High Wood

 The two infantry battalions crossed the 0.75 mi to High Wood, with a short delay on the left, due to German machine-gun fire but the battalions entered the wood and found few Germans.
 Undergrowth slowed their progress and the north end of the wood, protected by the new Switch Line and the west side could not be captured, the troops digging in across the middle and the east edge, helped by engineers to consolidate, despite several counter-attacks.
-The rest of the 2nd Indian Cavalry Division was sent back and the 1st and 3rd Cavalry divisions never left their bivouacs at Buire-sur-l'Ancre and Daours.
+The rest of the 2nd Indian Cavalry Division was sent back and the 1st Cavalry Division and the 3rd Cavalry Division never left their bivouacs at Buire-sur-l'Ancre and Daours.
 The 33rd Division failed to receive the orders to support the 7th Division, only having orders for an attack through the 21st Division on 15 July.
 By chance, the commander of the 100th Brigade found out and sent two battalions to cover a gap between High Wood and Bazentin le Petit.
 A lull came over the battlefield as night fell, except in Longueval, where the South Africans continued to attack against German machine-gun fire.